Advertiser Disclosure

 Editor-in-Chief

-29 Published Articles, 3029 Edited Articles
+49 Published Articles 3431 Edited Articles

-Countries Visited: 45U.S.
+Countries Visited: 50U.S.
 States Visited: 28

-With years of experience in corporate marketing and as the Executive Director of the American Chamber of Commerce in Qatar, Keri is now Editor-in-Chief at UP, overseeing daily content operations and r...
+With years of experience in corporate marketing and as the executive director of the American Chamber of Commerce in Qatar, Keri is now editor-in-chief at UP, overseeing daily content operations and r...

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Hawaii is America’s tropical paradise: a group of islands, each with something unique to offer.
+Hawaii is America’s tropical paradise, a group of islands, each with something unique to offer.
 From the natural wonders and 5-star resorts of Maui to the jungle paradise of Kauai, the Hawaiian islands will take your breath away.

-There are beautiful beaches, fantastic jungles, monstrous waterfalls, excellent diving, and world-class waves.
+There are beautiful beaches, fantastic jungles, massive waterfalls, excellent diving, and world-class waves.
 There is so much to do, but don’t forget to sit back and enjoy beach time!
 Hawaii is an attractive destination for honeymooners, surfers, and families alike.

 In addition to the beautiful scenery, there is a vibrant culinary scene.
 Hawaiian cuisine used to mean canned food and imported everything, but that’s no longer the case.
 From farm-to-table dishes to tasty festival fare, Hawaii’s food reflects its diverse culture.